 Rebecca Dix

-Rebecca has advised corporates, senior executives and leading Government enforcement agencies (including the Serious Fraud Office) on a range of pre and post- charge criminal matters.
+Rebecca advises corporates, senior executives and leading Government enforcement agencies (including the Serious Fraud Office) on a range of pre and post- charge criminal matters in both public and private prosecutions as well as Deferred Prosecution Agreements and adequate procedures in failure to prevent corporate crime offences.

 Defence